GraphQLAPI/graphql-api-for-wp/README.md

 <!-- [![GitHub release][ico-release]][link-release] -->
 <!-- [![Github all releases][ico-downloads]][link-downloads] -->

-Transform your WordPress site into a GraphQL server.
+Transform your WordPress site into a modern GraphQL server.

 This plugin is the implementation for WordPress of [GraphQL by PoP](https://graphql-by-pop.com/), a CMS-agnostic GraphQL server in PHP.